-Due to the topography, geology, and environmental and visual resources of the site, the applicant is proposing all development on that portion of the parcel located to the south of De Butts Terrace and has offered to dedicate 1.1 acres of that portion of the parcel north of De Butts Terrace as open space.
+Due to the topography, geology, and environmental and visual resources of the site, the applicant is proposing all development on that portion of the parcel located to the south of De Butts Terrace.
 The areas to the north, south, southwest, and southeast of the project site are characterized as built-out portions of Malibu consisting of similar residential development, while the area to the east consists of parkland and maintains the Escondido Falls Trail, Escondido Canyon, and Escondido Canyon Creek.